Volunteering and Service Learning at Urban Roots

 What’s the difference between service learning and volunteering?

-Service learning links the volunteer experience to curriculum.
+Service Learning links experience to curriculum.
 It is designed for students and learners of all ages to be able to participate in a hands-on experience that reinforces something they are learning in your program.
 Service learning also incorporates reflection.
 This is something we can facilitate during the experience or you can do back in the classroom.
 If you are a school or youth organization, likely this is what you should sign up for.

 What should I do if the times on the calendar don’t work for me?